bischoffdev/property-aggregator/README.md

 ### Properties files

-To use system properties as a property source, use the `withPropertiesFile()` option:
+To use a properties file as a property source, use the `withPropertiesFile()` option:

 ```java
 PropertyAggregator propertyAggregator = new PropertyAggregator.Builder()